What Is the Fjord Trail?

 Scenic Hudson, the parent organization of HHFT, notes that the Hudson River’s water levels are expected to rise six or more feet by the end of this century due to climate change, and possibly an additional six feet during the next century.
 Six feet of sea level rise would permanently flood large areas of the Fjord Trail, including:

 Consequentially, Scenic Hudson’s sea level rise modeling takes into consideration only sea level rise, not extreme weather events.
-Add extreme weather to the equation and the extent of expected flooding becomes even more severe, as this model from the Columbia Climate School demonstrates.
+Add extreme weather to the equation and the extent of expected flooding becomes even more severe, as these reports from the Columbia Climate School demonstrate.

 Indeed, even now, at the relative onset of sea level rise, the effects of flooding from extreme weather events are being acutely felt in the Hudson Valley.
 Recent repeated flooding in the lower village of Cold Spring plainly demonstrates that flooding is a present threat, not a future threat.
 In the years and decades ahead, these threats will become increasingly pronounced as the effects of sea level rise and extreme weather compound one another.
 As Cold Spring mayor Kathleen Foley recently stated, “We are actively living with climate collapse.
 We have to talk about it openly, particularly as New York State is considering connecting our fragile waterfront to the Fjord Trail. . . .
 [We need to have] honest and serious conversations about our infrastructure needs at the waterfront and whether trail development makes sense in that part of the village.”